Nowadays, a big challenge for businesses is data. You may wonder how data can be a challenge if it is a weapon for strategic business opportunities.

 But what about costs?
 Initially, ready-made BI tools can be cheaper than investing in custom BI software, but they can cost you much more in the long run due to the permanent subscription costs and maintenance.
 Moreover, the price for subscriptions from ready-made vendors can grow depending on the number of users involved.

-There are such deployment options available: on-premise, cloud, hybrid.
+There are deployment options available: on-premise, cloud, and hybrid.
 To define which options will best suit your business goal, let’s compare them.

 • On-premise is a model where infrastructure is installed locally so that it is under your total control.
 So, if you have a particular use case and are concerned about high privacy and security – this type can be perfect for you.